MicrosoftLearning/mslearn-copilot/Instructions/Labs/01b-ms-copilot.md

 1. Review the response, which should include a table of projected profits for the next five years.
 1. If an option to edit the table in Excel is shown, select it to create a new workbook with the table of data.
 Otherwise, return to the OneDrive tab and, use the **(+)** button to add a new **Excel workbook**.
 Then copy the table of data from the Copilot pane into the workbook.

-1. Change the name of the workbook to `Financial Projections`.
+1. Change the name of the workbook to `Financial projections`.
 It should look similar to this:

     ![Screenshot of an Excel workbook with Copilot-generated data.](./Media/generated-financials.png)